Cesar Chavez: The Chicano Lobby and commercial activities: 1983–1989

 With membership dues declining, the UFW increasingly turned to commercial activities as a means of raising funds.
-It began marketing UFW branded merchandise through Ell Taller Grafico Speciality Advertising (ETG), which had Chavez as its chair.
+It began marketing UFW branded merchandise through El Taller Grafico Speciality Advertising (ETG), which had Chavez as its chair.
 Chavez also set himself up as a housing developer, working in partnership with the Fresno businessman Celestino Aguilar.
 Together they bought properties undergoing foreclosure, renovated them, before selling them on.
 They ultimately moved from foreclosures to high-end custom built houses and subsidized apartment blocks.
 To conceal the UFW's involvement in these projects, Chavez and Aguilar formed the company American Liberty Investments.
 They also established the Ideal Minimart Corporation, which built two strip malls and operated a check-cashing store.
 Richard's company, Bonita Construction, was hired for some of the work.
 The Fresno Bee subsequently reported that most of the UFW's housing projects had been built by non-union contractors.
 The trade unions representing the building unions expressed outrage at the news, highlighting that they had previously given financial support to the UFW.
 The New Yorker later termed the incident an "embarrassment".